-In the current year, the Company has applied a number of new and amended IFRS and interpretations issued by the International Accounting Standards Board ("IASB") that are mandatorily effective for an accounting period that begins on or after January 1, 2020.
+In the current year, the Company has applied a number of new and amended IFRS and interpretations issued by the International Accounting Standards Board ("IASB") that are mandatorily effective for an accounting period that begins on or after January 1, 2021.
 The conclusions related to their adoption are described as follows:

-Amendments to IFRS 16, Rent concessions related to Covid-19
+Amendments to IFRS 16, Rent concessions related to Covid-19 after June 30, 2021

-The amendments introduce a practical expedient that provides lessees the option not to assess whether a rent concession that meets certain conditions is a lease modification.
-The practical expedient is applicable to rent concessions occurring as a direct consequence of the Covid-19 pandemic and only if all of the following conditions are met:
+The amendments to IFRS 16 extend the amendment issued in May 2020 for an additional year, which introduces a practical expedient that provides lessees the option not to assess whether a rent concession that meets certain conditions is a lease modification.
+The practical expedient is applicable to rent concessions occurring as a direct consequence of the COVID-19 pandemic and only if all of the following conditions are met:

-- a.
-The change in the lease payments results in revised consideration for the lease that is substantially the same as, or less than, the consideration for the lease immediately preceding the change; - b.
-Any reduction in lease payments affects only payments originally due on or before June 30, 2021; and - c.
-There is no substantive change to other terms and conditions of the lease.
+- The change in the lease payments results in revised consideration for the lease that is substantially the same as, or less than, the consideration for the lease immediately preceding the change; - Any reduction in lease payments affects only payments due on or before June 30, 2022 (originally due on or before June 30, 2021); and - There is no substantive change to other terms and conditions of the lease.